xXG0DLessXx/shapes-inc-telegram-bot/README.md

 Focus areas for improvement could include:
 *   Refactoring `bot.py` into smaller, more manageable modules.
 *   Adding unit and integration tests.
-*   Improving error handling and user feedback.
+*   Improving error handling and user feedback, especially for tool failures.
 *   Stabilizing or replacing the Bing Image generation feature.
 *   Enhancing the toolset.
 *   Implementing a more robust voice message handling (e.g., downloading and re-hosting if direct URL access fails for the API).
+*   Improving the reliability of the typing indicator in all group/topic scenarios.

 ## License